Open Heart Surgery

 Coronary Artery Bypass Grafting (CABG)

 The most common type of open-heart surgery is coronary artery bypass grafting (CABG) used to treat coronary artery disease.
 CABG is used to improve the flow of blood to the heart.
-With coronary artery disease, plague can build up in the arteries that bring oxygen rich blood to the heart.
+With coronary artery disease, plaque can build up in the arteries that bring oxygen-rich blood to the heart.
 Over time, this plaque can harden and rupture, and if this happens, a blood clot can form on its surface.
 If the blood clot is large enough, then this can prevent blood flow through a coronary artery, which is the most common cause of a heart attack.

 During CABG surgery, a healthy vein or artery is connected to the blocked artery.
 Then the healthy vein bypasses the blocked portion, allowing a new path of blood flow to the heart.
 During one surgery, one or several veins can by bypassed blocked coronary arteries.

 Another reason for open-heart surgery can be to repair or replace the heart’s valves.
 For the heart to work well, the heart’s valve’s work to make sure blood only flows in one direction.
 This is done through the valve’s flaps called “leaflets.”
 The leaflets control blood from flowing only into one chamber at a time, and then they close to prevent that blood from flowing backward.

 Heart valve repair surgery is performed to help the leaflets that don’t open as wide as they should, as well as to fix valves that don’t close as tightly as they should.
 Both of these repairs help regulate that enough blood is flowing through the valve, as well as regulating that blood doesn’t leak back out of a valve that isn’t closed tightly enough.